People often take copywriting for granted, since it’s become part of our everyday lives.

 Bad copywriting is generic: Bad copywriting has no ‘flavour’ in it.
 To put it simply, it’s bland.
 It isn’t creative, and you’ll find that it’s nothing new, and therefore, ignorable.

 You want your brand to be unique.
 You want it to stand out.
-The last thing you want is generic copy that sinks you deeper in the pool with your competitors, where you’ll drown.
+The last thing you want is a generic copy that sinks you deeper in the pool with your competitors, where you’ll drown.

 Bad copywriting doesn’t have a message: Ever finished reading a piece of copy and wondered, “Now what?”